The Beginner’s Guide on How to Become a Teacher

 Alternative Teacher Certification

-The traditional route to becoming a certified teacher outlined above is not the only route to becoming a teacher.
+The traditional route to becoming a certified teacher outlined above is not the only way to become certified.
 Most states in the US offer alternative routes to earning certification.
-These alternatives are typically centered on real-world teaching experience for candidates who have at least a bachelor’s degree.
+These alternatives are typically centered on real-world teaching experience for candidates with at least a bachelor’s degree.

 Teach for America

 Teach for America is an organization that recruits people to teach in areas of the country where schools and students are struggling, often in urban and poverty-stricken areas.
-Recruits need not have prior teaching experience and can work towards certification while teaching.
+Recruits do not need former teaching experience and can work towards certification while teaching.
 In most cases, the experience gained while working for Teach for America fulfills student teaching requirements.

 American Board

-The American Board, or ABCTE (formerly known as the American Board for the Certification of Teacher Excellence), is accepted as an alternative route for teacher preparation in 12 states.
-This program involves online study as well as professional knowledge exams that lead to American Board certification; in states where it is recognized, American Board certification can also lead to teacher licensure; these include Arizona, Arknasas, Florida, Idaho, Missouri, Mississippi, New Hampshire, Oklahoma, Pennsylvania, South Carolina, Tenneessee, and Utah.
+The American Board (ABCTE), (formerly known as the American Board for the Certification of Teacher Excellence), is accepted as an alternative route for teacher preparation in 16 states.
+This program involves online study and professional knowledge exams that lead to American Board certification; in states where it is recognized, American Board certification can also lead to teacher licensure; these include Alabama, Arknasas, Florida, Idaho, Indiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Wisconsin, and West Virginia.

 Other Alternative Programs